pecu/FinancialVision/Explainable Digital Currency Candlestick Pattern AI Learner/README.md

 ## Results
 The Figure can be seem as an important feature heatmap.
 The successful attack ratio ranges from 0 to 100 percent.
 The data point is more critical when the percentage is higher.
+In summary, retraining the model with the perturbated adversarial samples without human's control can significantly improve the feature importance of prior-knowledge-based data points and makes the model more trustable for the human trader.

 * The attack result of the original model:
 The overall ratios are low; only a few blocks are significantly red.
 Especially the ratios of knowledge-based data points that locate in the last three candlesticks are low and unevenly distributed.